MichaelFrieze/frieze.dev/src/content/uses/gear.md

       ZMK and is highly customizable.
 I use Box White switches for a satisfying tactile feel.
 After a short adjustment period, it's one of the best purchases I've made.
+  - title: Logitech Lift Vertical Ergonomic Mouse
+    description: >-
+      Ergonomic vertical mouse that reduces wrist pronation and improves comfort.
+Compact and precise, it connects via Bluetooth or USB receiver and is comfortable for long sessions with quiet buttons.
+      Runs on a single AAA battery with excellent battery life.
   - title: Sennheiser HD 560 S
     description: >-
       My trusty open‑back headphones for music, calls, gaming, and casual listening.
 Neutral tuning with a wide soundstage makes them great for long sessions, and they're very comfortable.
+  - title: Apple AirPods Pro (2nd Generation)
+    description: >-
+      Wireless earbuds with excellent noise cancellation and a natural‑sounding transparency mode.
+They’re comfortable enough for long sessions, switch seamlessly between my devices, and the sound quality is pretty good.
+  - title: Apple iPhone 16 Pro
+    description: >-
+      The phone I use for communication, photos, and apps.
+I stick with the iPhone because it integrates well with my other Apple devices, and it makes everyday things like syncing, sharing, and staying connected with my family simple.
+It’s fast, reliable, and well-designed.
 ---